Important Notice

 -

-If Klipper prompts
+If Klipper reports

 ADC out of range, this is normal.
-Connect the heated bed and thermistor to the mainboard, configure the thermistor pins for the hotend and heated bed, then save and restart.
+Connect the heated bed and thermistor to the main board, configure the thermistor pins for the hotend and heated bed, then save and restart.